wenckerm1lder/Rgstry-roof/README.md

 ### Configuring tool to be checked for origin version updates

-Currently configuration files, so called 'metafiles' are stored into same place as Dockerfiles: [CinCan's tool repository.](https://gitlab.com/CinCan/tools) Every file is named as `meta.json`.
+Currently, configuration files, so called 'metafiles' are stored into same place as Dockerfiles: [CinCan's tool repository.](https://gitlab.com/CinCan/tools) Every file is named as `meta.json`.

 Here is [example configuration](https://gitlab.com/CinCan/tools/-/blob/master/binwalk/meta.json) of binwalk.
 It has two providers where another is *source code* origin, and another is just *upstream for Dockefile*.